drclaireslee/WebPage/README.md

 # Client Folder
 This is where all of the front-end work will be stored (i.e. React, CSS, etc.) using Vite.

+11/01/2025: Creation of the Research, Publications, Contact, and Team pages.
+10/27/2025 - 10/31/2025: Basic homepage and navigation bar
+10/25/2025: Intialization of the frontend using React and Vite.

 # Server Folder
 This is where all of the back-end work will be stored (Express server, Node Server, Database, etc.) using Node.js.

+10/25/2025: Intialization of the Backend Node server.